gsfatakhov/fast_vocoder/README.md

 - `synthesizer.save_path`: path to the store results
 - `synthesizer.from_pretrained`: path to the weights of the model

-!Also you can use this command like this:
+!Also you can use this command like this:code of project

 ```bash
  python3 synthesize.py -cn=synthesize text="Hello world!"